 In this article, you'll discover the steps you need to take to create your world, the questions you need to ask yourself to build a world that works for your novel, and how this world should be presented to your readers as the chapters unfold.
+You don't need to be writing science fiction or fantasy, world building plays a part in all genres.
+Even if you are trying to despite the real world, there will still be elements of world building that will apply

-The article assumes you are new to the concept of world-building or have limited knowledge of what it involves to create a fictional world.
+The article assumes you are new to the concept of world building or have limited knowledge of what it involves to create a fictional world.
 It aims to provide guidelines and best practices that you, the writer, can apply to your own process of creating a believable world.

-Considering The World-building Basics
+Considering The World Building Basics

 In essence, there are two types of worlds: